miikka75/remote-docker/README.md

 docker ps
 ```

+## Permit access from internet

+Although configuration in `networks.tf` allows access to/from all ports (via ingress and egress rules), Oracle versions of virtual machines disable internet access on most ports with firewall.
+Ports in firewall must be [opened separately](https://dev.to/armiedema/opening-up-port-80-and-443-for-oracle-cloud-servers-j35).
+Set `open_ports`variable in `variables.tf` file with ports which need to be exposed. `cloudinit.tf` will create a script with iptables rule to open those ports, which is executed in created virtual machine.

 ## Deploying your container

 OK, now you want to start running containers there from your local machine, but you also run some containers locally for whatever reason.